Harry Howell (ice hockey): Life

-He was born in Hamilton, Ontario and died on March 9, 2019, at the age of 86.
+He was born in Hamilton, Ontario, and died on March 9, 2019, at the age of 86.
 He attended GCVI (Guelph Collegiate Vocational Institute), in Guelph, Ontario.
 Harry was a Westdale Secondary School Alumni. (see Westdale Secondary School).
 He also played hockey in Guelph.

 Career

 Howell joined the New York Rangers in 1952.
 In 1955 he was named captain, but gave up that position after two seasons, as he felt he played poorly those years.

-A stalwart, stay at home defenceman, in 1967 Howell was the last player in the pre-expansion era to win the Norris Trophy, and famously said that he was glad he won the trophy then, because Bobby Orr (who finished third that year) would "own" the Norris for some time to come; Orr would win the trophy for the next eight seasons).
+A stalwart, stay-at-home defenceman, in 1967 Howell was the last player in the pre-expansion era to win the Norris Trophy, and famously said that he was glad he won the trophy then because Boston Bruins rookie Bobby Orr (who finished third that year) would "own this trophy from now on"; Orr would win the trophy for the next eight seasons.
 Howell's playing weight was 195 and he stood 6 foot 1 inches tall.
 He played seventeen years wearing number 3 for the Rangers.

 In 1969 Howell was offered a front-office position with the Rangers if he retired, but he was interested in still playing, so was sold to the Oakland Seals.
 He played another eight years in professional hockey; two with Oakland/California Seals, three with the Los Angeles Kings, and one each with three World Hockey Association (WHA) teams: New York Golden Blades/Jersey Knights (1973–74 WHA season), San Diego Mariners (1974–75), and ending his playing career with the Calgary Cowboys (1975–76).

 Howell first moved into team management while still a player.
 After seven games with the New York Golden Blades, on November 21, 1973, Howell was elevated to player-coach when the team was moved and became the Jersey Knights for the remainder of the season.
 At the end of that season, the Knights moved and became the San Diego Mariners, with Howell still performing double duty as player-coach.
 Howell was strictly a player during his season with the Calgary Cowboys.